 Since the coup attempt, more than 50,000 people have been jailed and 150,000 sacked or suspended from their jobs.

 More than 120 journalists have been detained and over 180 media outlets closed on suspicion of links to the network of U.S.-based cleric Fethullah Gulen, blamed for organising the abortive attempt to topple the government.
 He denies any connection with the would-be coup.

-On the same programme, his brother Mehmet referred to "another structure" within the government that was closely watching the developments to "take its hand out of the bag".
+On the same programme, Mehmet Altan referred to "another structure" within the government that was closely watching developments to "take its hand out of the bag".

-Prosecutors said that these comments were coded messages to Gulen's followers to take action.
+Prosecutors said that the brothers' comments were coded messages to Gulen's followers to take action.

-(Writing by Dominic Evans, Editing by Gareth Jones/Mark Heinrich, William Maclean)
+(Writing by Dominic Evans and Ali Kucukgocmen, Editing by Gareth Jones, Mark Heinrich, William Maclean and David Stamp)

 This story has not been edited by Firstpost staff and is generated by auto-feed.